-The U.S. Army chose Fibrotex USA Inc. to develop the new camouflage patterns, deemed the Ultra-Light Camouflage Netting System, which will be an all-weather concealment system providing multi-spectral protection for both troops and equipment.
-The uniforms will be developed in light, dark, woodland, snow, desert, and urban variants.
-The project is a 10-year, indefinite delivery and quantity award, valuing $480 million.
+The U.S. Army chose Fibrotex USA Inc. to develop the new camouflage patterns, deemed the Ultra-Light Camouflage Netting System, an all-weather concealment system providing multi-spectral protection for both troops and equipment.
+The uniforms are developed using light, dark, woodland, snow, desert, and urban variants.
+The project is a 10-year, indefinite delivery, and quantity award, valuing $480 million.

 From Battlefield to Fashion